 If you have beginning crochet skills, this pattern will teach you the basics of Tunisian Crochet and the 3 Color Tunisian technique.
 We will show you how to “paint” with your stash, weaving color and texture in ways that standard crochet or knitting just don’t easily allow.
 Use up those novelty yarns and odd skeins or go ahead and purchase a selected palette of yarns for a special heirloom project that is easy, fast and really, really fun.

 Get the hook!
 This pattern is more than a typical pattern which calls out yarn specifics and rowcounts.
 Crochet ric-rac.
 Hey there!

-Hey there!
 What are you up to this fine Monday morning?
 Since my post last week, I've had so many emails and comments asking about the recipe for homemade, hooked ric-rac, that I thought I'd do a little how to.
 Before we start there are a few things to keep in mind.
 I am using US crochet terminology.I usually use a size 2 hook but its fun to experiment.
 The smaller the hook-the smaller the ric-rac, the bigger the hook, the bigger the ric-rac.I use 4ply mercerised cotton but its fun to experiment with different plies and yarns.My words describe the picture above them.The stitches I am using are chain (ch) and double crochet (dc).
 STEP ONE - Chain four.
 STEP TWO - dc into the fourth chain from the hook, ie. the first chain you made.
 STEP THREE - Do another dc into the same chain as in step two, chain, then do a final dc into the same chain.

+Timeless Scarf.
 Crochet DROPS hat in “Cotton Viscose” and “Bomull-Lin”.
-Size S/M – M/L
+Size S/M – M/L.